cederstrom/e2e-workshop/LAB 3.md

 Implement the new scenario: Filter list of days by date

-This time you on your own with the BDD syntax :)
+This time you're on your own with the BDD syntax :)

 ## Task 4